Jtoosh/startup/notes.md

 The three most used web frameworks are **React**, **Angular**, and **Vue**.

 **JSX** is Javascript and HTML combined.
 It is a syntax extension for JavaScript that allows you to write HTML in your JavaScript code.
+It stands for JavaScript XML.

 **Babel** is a transpiler, that is part of the React package, and it is used to convert JSX into JavaScript.

 React works quicker than native JavaScript by using a virtual DOM stored in memory.
 When a change is made to the DOM, React updates the virtual DOM, and then compares the virtual DOM to the actual DOM.
 If there are differences, React only updates the parts of the DOM that have changed, rather than re-rendering the entire DOM.
+This is referred to as Reactivity.

 React is not a page-centric or file-centric system like native HTML, CSS, and JS development.
 Instead, it is component-centric.